sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/8000 - concepts/1000 - color.md

 ## Location highlighting

-In the visual editor, you can click the search icon to the right of the output of a query field to view its source text in the document.
+In the visual editor, Sensible uses location highlighting to show source text for LLM-based methods.
+Click the location icon to the right of the output of a query field to view its source text in the document:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/location.png)

+Since LLMs are indeterminate, Sensible locates source text for LLM-based methods using a variety of approaches:

-Sensible finds source text for LLM responses using fuzzy matching, since the LLM's output can transform the source text.
+  - For the Query group method, Sensible uses fuzzy matching, since the LLM's output can transform the source text.
 For example, if the LLM returns `4387-09-22-33`, Sensible matches the line `Policy Number: 4387-09-22-33` in the document.
+  - For the NLP Table method, Sensible uses the top-scoring table sourced from an OCR provider.
+For more information, see the NLP Table method's [Notes](doc:nlp-table#notes).

 **Limitations**

-Sensible can highlight the incorrect location under the following circumstances:
+For the Query Group method, Sensible can highlight the incorrect location under the following circumstances:

 - If you prompt the LLM to reformat the source text in the document or reformat the text using a [type](doc:types), then Sensible can fail to find a match or can find an inaccurate match.